SlxxpyDeveloper/RadarScannerReadMe/README.md

   </p>
 </div>

 <!-- HOW TO SET UP RADAR SCANNER -->
 ## ABOUT
 [![Product Name Screen Shot][product-screenshot2]](https://example.com) [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This discord bot is my own version of the Sparker-99 Admin-bot.
-This bot allows you to simple check server status, server list, and allows auto status for a specific channel you assign.
-More updates will include a login so you can execute iw4m commands through discord.

 DISCLAIMER: Some files where used from the [Sparker-99 Admin-bot](https://github.com/Sparker-99/Admin-bot) to help me during this project.
 Please feel free to check that project out!
 <!-- GETTING STARTED -->